MarwAhmed/Closing-The-Gap-In-Non-Latin-Script-Data/README.md

       ""
     ],
     "topic_relations": {
-      // If no information is available: null, otherwise: true|false "nls": true, // Is the project related to Non-Latin Scripts?
+      // If no information is available: null, otherwise: true | false "nls": true, // Is the project related to Non-Latin Scripts?
       "dh": true, // Is the project related to Digital Humanities?
       "rdm": true, // Is the project related to Research Data Management?
-      "infrastructure": true, // Is the project related to infrastructure?
+      "infrastructure": true // Is the project related to infrastructure?
     },
     "parents": [
       // For each parent-project